-One of the major concerns of the publishers is the ad-blockers; as advertising is the key elements for their revenue.
-Here we talk about something that is sure to have positive as well as negative impact on the web advertising world.
+One of the major concerns of the publishers is the ad-blockers; as advertising is the key element for their revenue.
+Here, we talk about something that is sure to have a positive as well as a negative impact on the web advertising world.
 A few days back, Google has launched the ad-blocker for their Chrome browser which is a cause of worry for anyone depending on revenue through advertising.
-Talking about the ad-blockers, they are considered as beneficial for the users who get distracted by the annoying auto-ads and are unfavorable for the publishers & advertisers as they are served with blank spaces leading to revenue loss.
+Talking about the ad-blockers, they are considered beneficial for the users who get distracted by the annoying auto-ads and are unfavorable for the publishers & advertisers as they are served with blank spaces leading to revenue loss.

-Though there are a number of ad blockers available in the market, the question arises as to how Google’s inbuilt ad blocker different from the competition?
+Though there are a number of ad blockers available in the market, the question arises as to how Google’s inbuilt ad blockers different from the competition?

-As Google is the one the biggest and biggest player in advertising company itself, many tech gurus considered it a bad idea as the in-built ad blocker works on Google’s own data and thus can be easily tweaked for their own ads.
+As Google is one of the biggest players in the advertising industry, many tech gurus considered it a bad idea as the in-built ad blocker works on Google’s own data, and thus can be easily tweaked for their own ads.

 Advertisers now only create ad units that follow best practices and are accepted by global standards bringing in flawless user experience.
-Publishers also work with the advertisers in making them aware of the Ad density of particular web page and Ad experience reports so that both advertisers & publishers are on the same page with respect to complying with Better Ads standards.
+Publishers also work with the advertisers in making them aware of the ad density of a particular web page and ad experience reports so that both advertisers & publishers are on the same page with respect to complying with Better Ads Standards.

-Google’s new built-in ad-blocker for chrome is not just for the malicious ad blocking but majorly aims to create a better ad experience for the online users.
-The target audience always looks for ads that really matter to them or are relevant to their search, and hence the Google ad-blocker address the irritating ads along with the ones that are irrelevant and do not comply with the industry standards.
+Google’s new built-in ad-blocker for chrome is not just for malicious ad blocking but majorly aims to create a better ad experience for online users.
+The target audience always looks for ads that really matter to them or are relevant to their search, and hence the Google ad-blocker addresses the disruptive ads along with the ones that are irrelevant and do not comply with the industry standards.

-The list of ads that would be blocked by the new ad blocker tool includes – pop up ads, video ads with autoplay sound, large sticky ads, and countdown timer ads that appear before the content for the desktop browser.
-For the mobile ad blocking, there will be a strict filtering of flashy and animated popup ads, full-screen scrolling ads etc.
+The list of ads that would be blocked by the new ad blocker tool includes – pop-up ads, video ads with autoplay sound, large sticky ads, and countdown timer ads that appear before the content for the desktop browser.
+For the mobile ad blocking, there will be strict filtering of flashy and animated pop-up ads, full-screen scrolling ads, etc.